 - a sense of humour and plenty of energy and stamina

-Knowledge of relevant policies and procedures relevant to the role, such as contract, housing or employment law, health and safety, cleanliness practices and waste management, will put you at an advantage.
+- knowledge of relevant policies and procedures (e.g. contract, housing or employment law, health and safety, cleanliness practices and waste management) is an advantage.

 You'll need experience, particularly in hospitality, facilities management or property management, so look for part-time or holiday work in the hotel and hospitality, housing or higher education sectors.
 Taking a placement year during your degree can also help you build up relevant experience and make good industry contacts.

 Knowledge and experience of service departments, such as restaurant, bar, kitchen, reception and conference facilities, can be useful and will show your commitment and adaptability.
 Supervisory or team leader experience can demonstrate your managerial capabilities.

 You could also consider work shadowing an accommodation manager at a hotel or at your university accommodation services, or volunteering at a hostel.